Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Introduction

 At this point we need to show that the natural maps from and into $\tilde{X}$ and $\mathbb{R}\times_{e^t}X'$ are isomorphisms of metric measure spaces.
 As mentioned above, we obtain this at the level of the Sobolev spaces.
-The relation between the Sobolev spaces $W^{1,2}(\tilde{X})$ and $W^{1,2}(\mathbb{R}\times_{e^t} X')$ is explained by studying the metric speeds of curves in $X$ in relation with those in $X'$.
+The relation between the Sobolev spaces $W^{1,2}(\tilde{X})$ and $W^{1,2}(\mathbb{R}\times_{e^t} X')$ is explained by studying the metric speeds of curves in $\tilde{X}$ in relation with those in $X'$.
 This leads to a relationship between the minimal weak upper gradients of Sobolev functions in $X'$ and $\tilde{X}$.
-Gathering everything together, and combining them with the work of Gigli-Han \cite{GigHan} on the structure of Sobolev spaces of warped products, the task can be finished.
+Putting everything together, and combining them with the work of Gigli-Han \cite{GigHan} on the structure of Sobolev spaces of warped products, we obtain the desired isomorphism.

-Finally, the structure of a warped product space naturally implies via Bochner's inequality that $X'$ is an $\RCDst(-(N-1),N-1)$ space.
-To complete our proof, we apply Chen-Rong-Xu's argument \cite{Chen-Rong-Xu}, which shows that $\mathbb{R}\times_{e^t} X'$ is isomorphic to the $N$-dimensional hyperbolic space.
+Finally, the structure of a warped product space naturally implies via Bochner's inequality and a limiting argument that $X'$ is an $\RCDst(0,N)$ space.
+To complete the proof of the main theorem, we adapt Chen-Rong-Xu's argument \cite{Chen-Rong-Xu} and make use of the structure result of \cite{MN} to show that $\mathbb{R}\times_{e^t} X'$ is isomorphic to the $N$-dimensional hyperbolic space up to scaling of the measure.